-Moist and fluffy this Banana Bread with Applesauce is easy to make in one bowl and is perfect healthy breakfast or snack.
+Moist and fluffy Applesauce Banana Bread is easy to make in one bowl and is perfect healthy breakfast or snack.
 It’s delicious, full of banana flavor and you would never guess it’s healthier!

 Sliced applesauce banana bread on a cutting board and bananas.